Sjofartsdirektoratet/docs/content/get-started/_index.md

 There are many ways you could use for accessing the api.
 For exampl making your own client or using a tool like [Postman](https://www.postman.com/).
 This guide will explain it with a built in browser based tool.

-To use the apis you login to the [development portal](https://sdir-d-apim-common.developer.azure-api.net/apis), there you can access the api from a web based frontend.
+To use the apis you go to the [development portal](https://sdir-d-apim-common.developer.azure-api.net/apis), there you can access the api from a web based frontend.

 ### Getting token